awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/aws-marketplace-listing-checklist.md

 + Your AMI must be production\-ready\.
 + Your AMI can't restrict product usage by time or any other measurements\.
 + Your AMI must be compatible with the 1\-Click fulfillment experience\.
 + Everything required to use the product is in the software, including client applications\.
+Products that require external dependencies, such as software packages or client applications, must follow the [Product usage policies](product-and-ami-policies.md#product-usage) which include proper disclosure\.
 + The default user uses a randomized password, or creating the initial user requires verification that the buyer is authorized to use the instance using a value unique to the instance such as instance ID\.

  For free or paid products: